-This spicy-tart chickpea snack, which translates from colloquial Hindi to “super-hot chickpeas,” comes straight from the streets of my hometown, Mumbai.
+This spicy-tart chickpea snack, which translates from colloquial Hindi to “super-hot chickpeas,” comes straight from the streets of my former hometown, Mumbai.
 Or perhaps it’d be more apt to say it comes straight from the beaches of Mumbai– those noisy, colorful, crowded stretches of sea and sand that surround this noisy, colorful, crowded city.

 Life in Mumbai is inextricably woven with the beach.
 The city sprang into existence centuries ago as a result of the deft reclamation of seven disparate islands, and no matter where you are in Mumbai, you are never too far from the gentle, rolling rhythm of the sea.